 Individuals seeking bankruptcy relief generally seek a liquidation under chapter 7 of the Bankruptcy Code or a plan for repayment of their debt under chapter 13.
 Chapter 13 permits an individual debtor with a source of regular income to receive a discharge of certain debts after completing a bankruptcy plan that meets the Code's specifications, including an agreement to pay at least some of his or her debts.
 The bankruptcy court "shall confirm" a plan that meets the Code's requirements.
-11 a.
+11 U.S.C. § 1325(a).
+Among these requirements is that the plan must have been filed in good faith and not by any means forbidden by law.
+11 U.S.C. § 1325(a)(3).1 a.
 "Disposable Income" and "Projected Disposable Income."
 Before BAPCPA, bankruptcy courts determined a chapter 13 debtor's "disposable income" by comparing the monthly income the debtor reported on Schedule I against the monthly expenses reported on Schedule J. See 11 U.S.C. § 521(a)(1)(B)(ii).
 Because the statute permitted the deduction from income of only those expenses deemed